coingaming/dev/btc-lsp/README.md

 ## Testnet setup (DigitalOcean)

-If you have used nix-env you will already have doctl installed, otherwise install it manually.
+If you have used nix-env doctl will already be installed, otherwise install it manually.

 ```
 doctl-1.71.1